State of the Art and Potentialities of Graph-level Learning: Graph-Level Deep Neural Networks (GL-DNNs)

 The first branch sorts nodes and arranges the node features to form a concentration matrix, of grid-structured data, to train the CNNs.
 PATCHY-SAN \cite{niepert2016learning} selects a fixed number of neighbors of a central node and sorts neighbors to concatenate their features as the grid-structured feature matrix.
 By choosing a series of central nodes, PATCHY-SAN constructs some matched feature matrices.
 Finally, a graph-level representation is produced by the CNN model from the concatenation matrix of all built feature matrices.
 In addition, Kernel Convolutional Neural Network (KCNN) \cite{nikolentzos2018kernel} sorts all vertices in a graph to form grid-structured data.
 A neighborhood graph is built for each vertex and a kernel matrix is constructed by implementing the kernel function (i.e., an SPK or an MPK) between all pairwise neighborhood graphs.
 In this work, the grid-structured data for feeding up CNN is the kernel matrix, where each row is a vector describing the similarities between the neighborhood graph of the matched index vertex and the other neighborhood graphs.

-The second branch, involves CNN-guided neural network versions of MPKs.
-These methods have two main steps: aggregating neighborhood information to the central node, and using the CNN model to relabel the aggregated features.
-For example, ECC \cite{simonovsky2017dynamic} concatenates 1-hop neighbor embeddings $\left(\mathbf h_u^{(k-1)}: u\in \mathcal N(v)\right)$ around the central node $v$ to construct a feature matrix by the $k$-th iteration.
+The second branch involves CNN-guided neural network versions of MPKs.
+These methods have two main steps: aggregating neighborhood information to the central node, and using the convolution operation to relabel the aggregated features.
+NN4G \cite{micheli2009neural} performs a convolution kernel upon 1-hop neighbors for updating the center node and outputs the graph-level representations based on the node embeddings produced by each convolution layer, which is defined as:

+where $f(\cdot)$ is a linear or sigmoidal function and $h_v^{(0)}=0$.
+Another related work, ECC \cite{simonovsky2017dynamic} concatenates 1-hop neighbor embeddings $\left(\mathbf h_u^{(k-1)}: u\in \mathcal N(v)\right)$ around the central node $v$ to construct a feature matrix by the $k$-th iteration.
 Subsequently, a convolution and average operation is executed on the aggregated neighbor feature matrix to obtain a representation for the central node.
-Then a graph-level representation is produced via max-pooling the node representations.
+Then a graph-level representation is produced via max-pooling the node embeddings.